 - Conduct Project safety stand-downs to review all project injuries with all crews to review the incident and educate all workers at the site on how to prevent a repeat accident.

 - Issue a lessons learned summary Program-wide to all contractors and program staff within 24 hours of an incident or injury to prevent repeating the incident.

 - Advise and inform CPT management and program management office on safety rules and regulations.

 - Instruct CPT supervisors and employees in the proper use and care of personal protective equipment (PPE)

 Minimum Required Qualifications:

-• BA or BS in Architecture, Engineering, construction management, or related degree
+- BA or BS in Architecture, Engineering, Construction Management, Occupational Safety or related degree

 RESUME SUBMISSION INSTRUCTIONS

 Deadline to submit resume: Wednesday December 31, 2014 @ 3:00pm